Amos47/2400/Chapter4/Ch04_Basics.md

 ##Strategy

+Strategy at its highest level is a set of articulated goals for a person, an organisation or a firm, along with a plan specifying how to get there.

 My notion of circularity.
 There's no other *service function* that also can generate revenue AND implement strategy.
 IT alignment infographic.